 Then I saw it.
 The first omen.
 A thing to be remembered:

 A motorcycle and its rider, there by the side of the road.
 Both had been entirely dissembled and carefully piled in the husky afternoon light, the kidneys and clutches and mufflers and vocal cords stacked neat beside their scrapped frames of bone and metal.

-I could tell, though not feel, that I then exhaled a huge breath I’d been holding tight in my chest.
 A good omen.
 But just one.
 Which didn’t mean jack until set against a second.

 I saw.
 Green, bears, glass, whatever.

 Five miles down the road: